Did you know that not all views of the Milky Way are created equal?

 If you’d like to photograph what you see, it’s a whole new world of skills you’ll need.
 The good news is that there are apps for your smartphone that can make you a night sky pro almost overnight (pardon the pun).
 So all you’ll need is a tripod, your device and some patience to get it right.

-Where to take a rug and a pillow (latitude shown in brackets):
+Where to take a rug and a pillow or maybe a tent (latitude shown in brackets):

 High on the Barrington Tops plateau try these locations: